Pregnancy Care and Postpartum Physical Therapy

 - Neck pain, wrist pain, arm pain, shoulder pain

 What is preventative treatment during pregnancy / prenatal care?

 Preventative physical therapy during pregnancy may include stretching and strengthening exercises, balance and stabilization exercises, postural education, review of body mechanics to avoid strain and injury, exercises and manual therapy to improve diaphragmatic breathing, and the recommendation of splints or support belts as needed.
+As your baby grows, your body weight increases by an average of 20-25%.
+This moves your center of gravity further away from your spine, increasing the stress on the discs and accentuating the curve of your back.
+This alignment can not only cause back pain but leg and hip pain as well.
 During your third trimester, manual therapy, exercises and stretches can help you prepare to give birth.

 What is Postpartum Physical Therapy?

 Changes in hormone levels, muscle tone, and joint alignment can persist postpartum.
 Your physical therapist will evaluate your posture, strength, mobility, movement patterns, pelvic muscles, and pelvic organs.
 Together you will develop a personalized recovery plan which may include soft tissue mobilization and myofascial release of the pelvic floor muscles and surrounding structures, abdominal massage, visceral mobilization, scar mobilization, postural re-education, review of body mechanics and moving with your baby, nutritional education, and exercises for core and pelvic floor muscle coordination.